Nebukam/mkfont/docs/_sources/guides/font-icon-complex.md

 - These are square artboards, we will tweak a few additional settings in order to have them best-fitted within the font :
     - Scaling is set to {% include btn ico="spread-ver" %} so that they match the Family height metric
     - Tweak the alignment & anchoring of the glyph so it is centered within our family metrics with ({% include btn ico="center-ver" %} & {% include btn ico="center-hor" %}) as opposed to the default {% include btn ico="font-baseline" %} that make the imported bounds sit on the baseline.
-- We then select the {% include btn ico="text-liga" label="Ligatures" %}, and here they are, correctly named and imported.
+- Select the {% include btn ico="text-liga" label="Ligatures" %}, and here they are, correctly named and imported.

 >Reminder that **any transformation tweaks made during import can be changed afterward** -- it is available at import time for convenience only!
 In-depth infos : {% include lk id='Glyph transformations' %} & {% include lk id='Batch import' %}
 {: .infos}